Australia national rugby league team: Culture

-Indigenous contribution to the Kangaroos

-The indigenous contribution to the Kangaroos is unmatched in Australian national sporting teams.

-By way of example, Lionel Morgan was the first indigenous player in any Australian national sporting team in 1960, while Arthur Beetson was the first indigenous captain of any Australian national sporting team in 1973 when he captained the team in the final game of the 1973 Kangaroo tour, the second test against France at the Stade des Minimes in Toulouse on 16 December.
-Australia won the game 14–3.

-Remarkably given the 2% indigenous rate of population in Australia, the Kangaroos fielded a run-on team against New Zealand in the 2015 Anzac Test with 7 of the 13 players having indigenous heritage (a staggering 54%).
-This contrasts markedly to nearly every other Australian national sporting team as at 2015.

 War cry

 From 1908 to 1967, the Australian team performed a war cry before Tests played in Great Britain and France.
 The war cry was first performed when the Kangaroos arrived at Tilbury Docks near London.
 It was developed after war cries had been performed on tours of Britain by the New Zealand All Blacks in 1905, the South African Springboks in 1906 and the New Zealand All Golds in 1907.
 It is believed that the war cry is derived from an indigenous chant on Stradbroke Island, Queensland, Australia.

-The war cry was performed for the first time in over 40 years before the Rugby League World Cup exhibition game between the Indigenous Dreamtime Team vs. the New Zealand Maōris in 2008.
-The war cry had not been performed by the Kangaroos since December 1967 in France.
+The war cry was performed for the first time in over 40 years before the Rugby League World Cup exhibition game between the Indigenous Dreamtime Team and the New Zealand Māori in 2008.

-Annual reunion

-Each year a Kangaroos reunion function is held at the SCG Members Pavilion on the Saturday before the Grand Final.
-Former players from all eras travel from around the country to attend the renowned event.

 Supporters

-The main supporter group of the Australian national team is The Roo Crew.
+The main supporter group of the Australian national team is called the Roo Crew.